shaheennabi/Generative-AI-Practices-and-Mini-Projects/README.md

 *  You will see some end-to-end generative ai projects here also, this repository will be updated regularly

-*  If you want you can give feedback
+*  If you want you can give feedback for this repository
+*  thanks for tuning here